AllanOricil/esp32-mfa-authenticator/README.md

 Ease the process of adding new services.
 With this feature I won't need to insert the SD card on my computer.
 If there is no SD card on the board, the channel to register new services is going to be closed.
 I also plan to require fingerprint/pin/password before opening this channel.

+### ✅ Manage board settings using a browser

+Users can manage their board settings using a browser.
+Once the board is connected to the local network, open a browser and type `{IP_ADDRESS}/esp32/settings`.

+> [!WARNING]
+> At the moment, secrets must be re-entered before submiting the form.
+If you don't re-type the secrets, they will be stored as `*******` in the SD card, and this will break the boot.

 ### ✅ Display turns off automatically after N seconds without user interaction

 After booting, the display turns off automatically if it doesn't receive touch events after N seconds.
 N is a configurable in the `config.yml`.